-Base Prep Basic: Swix CH10 base wax followed by Swix F4 universal wax (+10o to -10o)
+Base Prep Basic: Swix Base Prep base wax followed by Swix F4 universal wax (+10o to -10o)

-Base Prep Sport: Swix CH10 base wax followed by Swix LFX wax of choice (default LF 7 -2o to -8o)
+Base Prep Sport: Swix Base Prep base wax followed by Swix LFX wax of choice (default LF 7 -2o to -8o)

-Base Prep Race: Swix LF10 base wax followed by Swix HFX wax of choice (default LF 7 -2o to -8o)
+Base Prep Race: Swix LF base wax followed by Swix HFX wax of choice (default LF 7 -2o to -8o)

-This service is recommended before the first ski of each season, and before any events like races, the Canadian Ski Marathon or a ski holiday.
-The care provided for your skis with these services optimizes your skis base and ensures the wax lasts as long as possible.
+This service is recommended before the first ski of each season, and before any events like races, the Canadian Ski Marathon, or a ski holiday.
+The care provided for your skis with these services optimizes the base of your skis and ensures the wax lasts as long as possible.
 The cleaning and base prep outlined below is recommended for every skier at least once per year.